“You should take a daily probiotic…”

 Human beings have 10x more bacterial cells in our bodies than we do human cells.
 That’s 100 trillion bacteria, from head to toe, inside and out.
 You may even hear some scientists say we’re only 10% human!

 Inside our gut live anywhere from 500 to 1000 different species of bacteria, alongside various fungi and yeasts.
 All of these organisms live in a symbiotic relationship with each other and with you.
+Our large population of microbes help us with a range of functions, including digestion and immunity.
+They even help produce vitamins and essential fatty acids that your body needs… and which you could not produce without their help.

 To demonstrate the huge variety, here’s a little basic microbiology: